syl20bnr/spacemacs-elpa-mirror/stable-melpa/highlight-readme.txt

  - Otherwise, the face is applied to the entire buffer (or the current restriction, if the buffer is narrowed).

-(@* "Interference by Font Lock")
+(@* "Interaction with Font Lock")
- ** Interference by Font Lock **
+ ** Interaction with Font Lock **

+ Any highlighting that uses text property `face' is overruled by font-lock highlighting - font-lock wants to win.
+(This does not apply to highlighting that uses overlays - font-lock has no effect on overlays.)
+In many cases you can still highlight text, but sooner or later font-lock erases that highlighting when it refontifies the buffer.

+ To prevent this interference of font-lock with other highlighting, the typical Emacs approach is to fool font-lock into thinking that it is font-lock highlighting, even when it does not involve `font-lock-keywords'.

+ But this has the effect that such highlighting is turned off when `font-lock-mode' is turned off.
+Whether this is a good thing or bad depends on your use case.

+ In vanilla Emacs you have no choice about this.
+Either the highlighting is not recognized by font-lock, which overrules it, or it is recognized as "one of its own", in which case it is turned off when font-lock highlighting is turned off.
+With library `highlight.el' things are more flexible.

+ First, there is option `hlt-face-prop', whose value determines the highlighting property: Value `font-lock-face' means that the highlighting is controlled by font-lock.
+Value `face' means that `font-lock' does not recognize the highlighting.

- If you use Emacs 22 or later, then you can use this library in conjunction with library `font-lock+.el' (it is loaded automatically, if available).
-That prevents font-locking from removing any highlighting face properties that you apply using the commands defined here.
+ Second, for the case where the option value is `face', if you also use library `font-lock+.el' then there is no interference by font-lock - the highlighting is independent of font-lock.
+Library `font-lock+.el' is loaded automatically by `highlight.el', if it is in your `load-path'.
+It prevents font-locking from removing any highlighting face properties that you apply using the commands defined here.

+ Then font-lock does not override this highlighting with its own, and it does not turn this highlighting on and off.
+Depending on your application, this can be quite important.

+ The default value of option `hlt-face-prop' is `font-lock-face'.
+ If you want text-property highlighting that you add to be able to persist and be independent of font-locking, then change the value to `face' and put library `font-lock+.el' in your `load-path'.

- [If you also load library `facemenu+.el', then the same applies to highlighting that you apply using the face menu: that highlighting is also protected from interference by font lock.]
+ [If you also load library `facemenu+.el', then the same applies to highlighting that you apply using the face menu: `font-lock+.el' also protects that highlighting from interference by font-lock.]

- Otherwise, when `hlt-use-overlays-flag' is nil, font-lock highlighting interferes with the highlighting of this library.
-In most cases, you can still highlight text, but sooner or later font-lock erases that highlighting when it refontifies the buffer.
- If `hlt-use-overlays-flag' is non-nil, there is no such problem : font-lock has no effect on overlays.

 (@* "Suggested Bindings")
  ** Suggested Bindings **